 How licensing works in Arizona

-- The bill calls for 20 licenses in total: 10 for tribal operators in Arizona and the rest for the state’s pro sports teams.
+- The bill allows for 20 licenses in total: 10 for tribal operators in Arizona and the rest for the state’s pro sports teams.

 - Licenses cover retail and online Tribes that operate multiple gambling locations can operate multiple retail sportsbooks under one license.